knasonov/chinese2/FUNCTION_REFERENCE.md

 - `update_user_progress(known: list[str], unknown: list[str], db_path: str = "chinese_words.db") -> None`

   Updates the `user_words` table based on the selected words.
-Encounter counts are increased and `known_probability` is adjusted (+20% for known words, halved for unknown words, always at least 1%).
+Encounter counts are increased and `known_probability` is recalculated from the total number of interactions using `probability_from_interactions`.
+The `user_knows_word` column is set to `1` for known words and `0` for unknown words.

+- `probability_from_interactions(count: int) -> float`

+  Convert the number of times a word has been encountered into a probability of being known.
+One encounter yields 1% probability, 15 encounters about 50% and 100 encounters about 95%.

 - `app`